segment-boneyard/secret-bootstrap/README.md

 secret-bootstrap is a small enough program to explain the entire secret bootstrapping process in a short paragraph!

-Each command line arg given to secret-bootstrap is sent to the secure parameter store provided by AWS.
+The first argument to your program is the IAM role that your program is assuming the role off.
+All arguments after the role are variables that are loaded from the secure parameter store.

 The result from the secure parameter store is then printed to the command line with the role information stripped from it.